samlarson94/samlarson94/README.md

 - 👋 Hi, I’m @samlarson94
-- 👀 I’m interested in building tools for the AEC Industry, web3 Solutions, and Mobile Development.
+- 👀 I’m interested in building tools for the AEC Industry, Web3, and Mobile Development.
-- 🌱 I recently graduated from the University of Minnesota's Full-Stack Web Developer Bootcamp.
-Following graduation, I am looking for my first job in the development space and planning to further explore the Mobile, Cloud Engineering, and Blockchain Development fields.
 - 🏗️ I’m looking to collaborate on any open source project that benefits the AEC and Real Estate industries, helps save the planet, or helps push the decentralized-finance space forward.
 - 📫 Reach me at samlarson94@gmail.com | www.samlarson.tech
 - 🎥 I'm also an avid videographer & photographer - Say hi at www.studio31g.com 👋